thangchung/GrpcJsonTranscoder/README.md

 This is a filter that allows a RESTful JSON API client (Ocelot Gateway) to send requests to .NET Web API (Aggregation Service) over HTTP and get proxied to a gRPC service (on behind).

 This project is inspired by [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway) which is totally for golang, [grpc-dynamic-gateway](https://github.com/konsumer/grpc-dynamic-gateway) is for nodejs.
-And especially, [Envoy gRPC-JSON transcoder](https://www.envoyproxy.io/docs/envoy/latest/configuration/http_filters/grpc_json_transcoder_filter) is the best of transcode in this area, but it is only on the infrastructure level.
-You also can use it just like my project used at [https://github.com/vietnam-devs/coolstore-microservices/tree/master](https://github.com/vietnam-devs/coolstore-microservices/blob/master/deploys/dockers/envoy-proxy/envoy.yaml).
+And especially, [Envoy gRPC-JSON transcoder](https://www.envoyproxy.io/docs/envoy/latest/configuration/http_filters/grpc_json_transcoder_filter) is the best of transcoding in this area, but it is only on the infrastructure level.
+You also can use it just like my project used at [coolstore-microservices](https://github.com/vietnam-devs/coolstore-microservices/blob/master/deploys/dockers/envoy-proxy/envoy.yaml).

 ## Give a Star!